Yes, you can get injured doing a headstand… especially if you take the name literally.

 For those of us with more or less equal proportions we can probably do either of the two hand positions.
 Possibly depending on slight differences in proportion we will have a preference for one or the other.

-Why does the shoulder forward have so much importance?
+Why does having the shoulders forward have so much importance?
 It really has to do with how it causes our body to respond and react.
-In the handstanding newsletter as well as the Chaturanga newsletter I wrote at length about serratus anterior muscle.
+In the handstanding article as well as the chaturanga article I wrote at length about the serratus anterior muscle.
 Revisit them if you need to.
-As our body moves forward through the shoulders the body has to engage the muscles to prevent us from collapsing forward at the shoulder joint.
+As our body moves forward through the shoulders, the body has to engage those muscles to prevent us from collapsing forward at the shoulder joint.
 I might compare it to how the body uses the quadriceps in warrior pose to prevent us from falling forward through our front knee.
 There is a natural pushing back and engagement that happens at both of these places.
 This push back creates stability and strength.
 What it really is, is our response to body weight and gravity!

 There are other effects on other tissues that also get missed.
 For instance I never let beginners go over to a wall and kick up into headstand.
 They miss out on using their abdominal muscles.
 Then when they need them they are not there.